sketchplugins/plugin-directory/README.md

 - [Update Text Layer Name](https://github.com/creatide/sketch_update-text-layer-name), by Creatide: Sketch plugin to update Text layer names from their own text values.
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.
 - [Export for Replia](https://github.com/bunguu/sketchexportforrepliaplugin), by Kazuya Hirobe: Sketch Plugins to export selected artboard or layers for Replia.
-- [Qordoba for Sketch](https://www.qordoba.com), by Qordoba: Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.
 - [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [Dynamic Symbol Button](https://github.com/herrkris/sketch-dynamic-symbol-button), by Kristof Dreier: Adds ability to have dynamic symbol buttons which resizes when the text changes.
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.
 - [Sketch Symbol Importer](https://github.com/sketch-symbol-importer/sketch-symbol-importer), by sketch-symbol-importer: Import symbols from on Sketch file into another.
 Maintains overrides and updates existing symbols in place.
-- [Prott Sketch Plugin](https://github.com/goodpatch/prott-sketch-plugin), by Goodpatch Inc.: Sync Sketch artboards to Prott like a boss.
 - [Freeman Finchart Sketchplugin](https://github.com/freeman990/freeman-finchart-sketchplugin), by freeman990: Draw financial chart like candle-stick or line chart like a boss.
 - [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.
 - [Pixel Perfecter](https://github.com/swiadek/pixel-perfecter-sketch-plugin), by Jakub Świadek: Pixel Perfecter helps you find pixel imperfect layers in your documents.
 - [Chain](https://lalomrtnz.github.io/Chain/), by Lalo Mrtnz: Dynamic color relations in Sketch.
 - [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
-- [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
-- [Notes](https://github.com/cshdllr/notes), by Jason Cashdollar: A sketch plugin for taking notes
 - [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.